Artist’s Kitchen Salon Series

 Friday 17 March 2023

 Beatrix Pang Sin Kwok 彭倩幗 (they/them, Hong Kong) is a visual artist, cultural producer and independent publisher.
-In their current year-long residency at Studio Voltaire, Beatrix plans to expand their self-publishing practice and produce a series of zines in collaboration with Studio Voltaire’s studio community and audiences.
-They will also further their experimentations with still/moving image, writing and printing production, and explore the potential of the kitchen and food to bring London’s London’s East and Southeast Asian (ESEA) diasporic communities together.
+Pang was the first recipient of Studio Voltaire and LOEWE FOUNDATION’s inaugural year-long international residency.
+In their year-long residency at Studio Voltaire, Beatrix expanded their self-publishing practice and produce a series of zines in collaboration with Studio Voltaire’s studio community and audiences.
+They also furthered their experimentations with still/moving image, writing and printing production, and explored the potential of the kitchen and food to bring London’s London’s East and Southeast Asian (ESEA) diasporic communities together.

 For the fourth and final Artist Kitchen Salon, Beatrix shared their ongoing research into how food can anchor and connect us with our cultural roots and chosen family.
 Expanding on conversations started in Hong Kong, Beatrix connected with members of ESEA's genderqueer community to explore migration and diaspora stories as it relates to the fluidity of their experience.